inform-health-informatics/datascibc-noobie/read-this-first.md

 - I then created a pull request to merge these notes into the 'main' branch; I used my administrator privileges to override the requirement for a review; but did not delete this branch as I still had ongoing work
 - next I created a readme.md file

+Finally, I ...

+- made some feature branches to hold sketches of the code we need for 'security' and 'utilities'

 ## Useful links